Spring 2023 Update: Due to damage caused by Tropical Storm Fred in 2021, Skinny Dip Falls is closed and poses a risk to

 Skinny Dip Falls is a refreshing swimming hole and soaking spot on a hot summer day with clear, cold water.
 And it's a beautiful waterfall setting to enjoy any time of the year without getting wet with multiple cascades and pools.
-Located on the Blue Ridge Parkway (at Milepost 417 at Looking Glass Rock overlook), it's easy to find at the end of a 1/2 mile hiking trail from the Parkway overlook.
+Located on the Blue Ridge Parkway (at Milepost 417 at Looking Glass Rock overlook), it's easy to find at the end of a 3/4 of a mile hiking trail from the Parkway overlook.

 Sorry, Skinny Dip Falls is not clothing-optional (unless you are there very early or late in the day when no one else is around!).
 And there are some semi-secluded spots.
 In addition to a nice "jump off rock" into a deep pool (about six feet deep), there are several places to wade or have a seat in the cool mountain water.
 There is no lifeguard on duty, so be careful!